 The design of the 2014 jerseys were put through a popular vote open to any interested Belgian quidditch player.
 The majority chose the option created by Julie-Anne Weber, who designed the paw, and Cory Faniel, who dealt with the colour layout.

 In 2015, the decision was made to maintain a similar design for the European Games jersey, though a change in provider resulted in some necessary tweaking.
-The Gryffins will keep wearing the jersey in the IQA World Cup 2016 campaign.
+The Gryffins kept wearing the jersey in the IQA World Cup 2016 campaign.

 |Tournament||Tournament Stage||Score Belgium||vs||Score Opp||Opponent|